DocKnight86/LlmPractice/README.md

 # LlmPractice

+Version 1

 A local running LLM built into a Blazor App.

 Requires .NET 9, Docker running ollama llama3.1 on port 11434

 Can easily switch to any other LLM - https://ollama.com/library

-In V2 I plan to add support for deepseek-r1 and gemma3 all from the same interface.
+In Version 2 I plan to add support for deepseek-r1 and gemma3 all from the same interface.

 All inspiration for this project came from: https://medium.com/scrum-and-coke/creating-a-web-api-with-net-9-to-interact-with-a-local-ollama-ai-instance-using-llama-3-1-41fcc3cceb8b